Forensic Biologists are biology specialists who mostly work compiling evidence for prospective or actual criminal cases.

 They are sometimes employed in anthropology in order to understand what may have brought about the end of an individual or civilization.
 They may also work with archaeologists to ensure that a body discovered on a construction site is ancient and not recent.
 Their evidence and understanding of biology detective work can be invaluable in adding a human element to the stories of the past.

 Most will find employment with law enforcement - most in dedicated research units as employees or on retainer.
 They can work at a state or local level with Police Departments, or with the FBI in criminal cases.
 They may even join law investigation teams and become Police Officers or Federal Agents themselves.

 That's not to say that their forensic work and acquired evidence is purely for prosecution, often suspects are acquitted on the basis of this evidence.
 When they do work for the prosecution, they will build up a picture of how and when the victim died - looking at soil, animal feeding patterns, the decomposition, any drugs in the system, their last meal and much more.
 Regardless of their capacity, they have one of two specializations available in criminal law: the first is in crime scene analysis and the second is as a lab technician.

 What Is the Average Forensic Biologist Salary?

 Forensic science is a highly specialized career choice, especially for the reliance that criminal investigators put on forensics.
-According to details from 2015, the average salary for a forensic scientist (any specialization) is $56,320.
-The lowest 10% in this profession earned $34,000 and the highest in excess of $94,000.
-The average is higher than others who work in the area of life sciences, possibly because of the important criminal work that they do.
+According to the BLS, forensic science technicians earned a median salary of $60,590 as of May 2020.
+The lowest 10% in this profession earned $36,630 and the highest in excess of $100,000.* The average is higher than others who work in the area of life sciences, possibly because of the important criminal work that they do.
 Crime scene investigators can expect to be on call; lab workers typically expect to work 9-5 Monday to Friday unless there is a case pending requiring quick analysis.